 Note: some small compressors may not have a start capacitor as they have sufficient current in the electricity flow to start the motor but larger compressors will require this additional “inrush current” of the start capacitor.

-Why A Compressor Circuit Breaker Trips
+Why An Air Compressor Keeps Tripping The Circuit Breaker

 - The air filter